 After retirement, you need to list down your wants and needs.
 For the majority of older adults, this process can be daunting and may eventually take a toll on their health.
 However, moving into a senior living community does not need to be an intimidating experience.
 Here, we present you with some advice on senior living financial resources for you to better understand the financial aspects of senior living.

-Senior Living Community Entrance Fees
+Retirement Community Entrance Fees

 Almost every senior living community charges an entrance fee.
 The cost varies from community to community depending on the accommodation and senior living options that you choose.
 While entrance fees vary among the different senior living communities, one thing they all have in common is that becoming a resident at any senior living community involves great financial commitment.
 Get in touch with our professional senior living advisors to learn more about our custom care packages and insurance coverage.

-Senior Living Community Monthly Fees
+Retirement Community Monthly Fees

 Moving into a senior living community involves paying a monthly service charge that encapsulates all the different expenses such as property taxes, utilities, home insurance, and maintenance.
 The service charge generally includes transportation, meal plans, access to health and wellness programs, community spaces, vocational classes, and many other amenities and facilities.
 For assisted living and independent living, residents are typically required to pay a monthly fee.
 The fee differs according to the apartment size and the types of care service.
 You can direct your concerns to our senior living advisors for assistance.